MrMinimal/godot-reflex-sight/README.md

 # Godot parallax shader
-Can be used for red dots, holo sights and fighter jet head-up displays (HUD).
+Can be used for red dots, holo sights and fighter jet heads up displays (HUD).

 ![](.gitlab/reflex.webm)